lazanasAle/custom-linux-kernel-scheduler_project/README.md

-# Linux Scheduling Class Implementation - Kernel 6.14.8
+# Kernel 6.14.8: Implementation of a Linux Scheduling Class

-This repository contains the implementation of my kernel scheduling algorithm  designed to be integrated with the **Linux 6.14.8 kernel** source tree.
+The implementation of my kernel scheduling technique, which is intended to be merged with the **Linux 6.14.8 kernel** source tree, is contained in this repository.

-## ⚙️ Requirements
+## ⚙️ Conditions

-- Linux kernel source tarball version **6.14.8**
+- **6.14.8** is the Linux kernel source tarball version.
-- A working Linux environment with `gcc 14.1.0`, (newer versions like `gcc 15` may show compile errors because linux 6.14.8 was designed for `gcc 14`) `make`, and required development tools
+- A functional Linux environment with `gcc 14.1.0`, `make`, and necessary development tools (because linux 6.14.8 was made for `gcc 14`, more recent versions like `gcc 15` may display compile errors).
-- Familiarity with kernel compilation and configuration
+- Knowledge of kernel configuration and compilation

-## 📦 Installation Instructions
+## Installation Guidelines

-1. **Download and Extract Kernel Source**
+1. Extract the kernel source after downloading it.

-   Download the official Linux 6.14.8 kernel tarball and extract it:
+   Get and extract the official Linux 6.14.8 kernel tarball:

    ```bash
    wget https://cdn.kernel.org/pub/linux/kernel/v6.x/linux-6.14.8.tar.xz